buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_3_Setup_Domains_Resolvers_Records.md

 ### 🎯 Storing records

 Very nice!
 So, we now have a way to register domains on our smart contract!
 We now need a way to have that domain point to some data for us!
 At the end of the day, thats what a domain does right?
-Its a thing that points to something else, for example reddit.com points to Reddit’s servers.
+It's a thing that points to something else, for example, reddit.com points to Reddit’s servers.

 **Think about this as your domain’s DNS settings.
 You know how you can go to Namecheap or Cloudflare and customize the DNS records associated w/ that domain?
 Same thing here.
 We’re building our DNS record system.**